measurement-factory/anubis/README.md

 * `M-cleared-for-merge`: A human has allowed the bot running in `config::guarded_run` mode to perform the final merging step -- updating the target branch.
 The label has no effect unless the bot is running in that mode.
-This is one of the few bot-related label that is meant to be set by humans; the bot itself never sets this label.
+This is one of a few bot-related label that is meant to be set by humans; the bot itself never sets this label.
 The bot removes this label after successfully merging the PR.
 Avoid setting this label unless you are a human responsible for testing the bot.
 * `M-merged`: The PR was successfully merged (and probably closed).
   The bot will not attempt to merge this PR again even if it is reopened.
 The bot never removes this label.
-* `M-ignored-by-merge-bots`: A human marked this PR to be ignored by Anubis: The bot will dismiss this PR until the label is on.
+* `M-ignored-by-merge-bots`: A human marked the PR to be ignored by Anubis: The bot does not modify or merge PRs with this label.
-   This label should be set and unset by humans only.
+   This label should be set and removed by humans.
+Anubis does not set and never removes this label.

 All labels except `M-failed-staging-checks`, `M-failed-staging-other`, `M-cleared-for-merge`, `M-merged`, and `M-ignored-by-merge-bots` are ignored